What Is Social Media Advertising?

 TikTok top view ads aim to increase brand exposure.
 They take over the first In-feed post after three seconds.
 After that, it will appear as a full-screen video with auto-play and sound for up to 60 seconds.

 With TikTok branded effects, you can design an advertisement with your own filter.
 The ad will last up to ten days, and it can significantly help with user engagement as TikTokers can use your custom filter for their videos.

 7. Twitter ads

-Here are the type of ads you can integrate into your social media advertising strategy:
+Here are the type of Twitter ads you can integrate into your social media strategy at the moment:

 7.1.
 Promoted ads

 - Image ads aid you in advertising your product or service with a single photo.

 - Video ads help you create a story or product description in a lively way.

 - Carousel ads showcase multiple products or emphasize a single one through six horizontally-swipeable images or videos.

 - Moment ads are a collection of Tweets through which you can tell a story that goes beyond 280 characters.